Course Outline

 - Conscious "NO": When and how to refuse while maintaining respect and professionalism.

-- The art of assertiveness – tools for expressing your stance.
+- The art of assertiveness - tools for expressing one's position.

-- Elements from "Learned Helplessness: A Theory for the Age of Personal Control" (Martin Seligman): How to recognize symptoms of learned helplessness and overcome them?
-Developing a sense of agency and enhancing confidence in decision-making.
+- Elements from "Learned Helplessness" (Martin Seligman): How to recognize symptoms of learned helplessness and how to overcome them?
+Developing a sense of agency and reinforcing belief in one's own capabilities in decision-making.

-- How to ask questions that deepen understanding of situations and support collaboration?
+- How to ask questions that deepen understanding of situations and support cooperation?

 - Practical Exercises: Formulating questions for professional scenarios, refining active listening skills.